singular-gpispace/gspc-res/README.md

 ssh-copy-id -f -i "${HOME}/.ssh/id_rsa" "${HOSTNAME}"

 ```
-# Example of how to use the modular_res package
+# Example of how to use the gspc-res package
 If you start in a new terminal session (and did not configure your terminal to do this automatically) make sure to set `software_ROOT` and run the `setup-env.sh` script.
 Make also sure to load the modular package in Spack.
 As discussed above this can be done by:

 ```bash